fenago/intro-ruby/lab_guides/Lab_4.md

 ============

-In the previous chapter, we learned about Boolean variables, conditional expressions, and loops, including the core Ruby concepts of using blocks.
+In the previous lab, we learned about Boolean variables, conditional expressions, and loops, including the core Ruby concepts of using blocks.
 We will now zoom out a little in the Ruby world and learn about methods.
 In fact, we\'ve been using methods in the previous chapters,